Rihanna And Her Billionaire Boo, Hassan Jameel Still Dating?

 Rihanna and her billionaire boo, Hassan Jameel — a Saudi businessman and heir — have finally been spotted out together, quieting rumors that they had recently parted ways.
 The pair was photographed out in London early Friday morning, leaving Park Chinois, a popular UK restaurant.
 Both Rihanna and Hassan were wearing matching black outfits as they exited the restaurant separately.
 Rihanna departed first, then waited 35 minutes to Hassan to join her in her car, according to the Daily Mail.

 Leaving at separate times is a popular diversion tactic used by high-profile stars who don’t want their relationship to be at the center of tabloid fodder, but it’s probably safe to say that it’s a little too late for these two.
-Rihanna and Jameel first made headlines when they were photographed making out in a pool at a resort in Spain over the summer.
+Rihanna and Jameel first made headlines when they were photographed making out in a pool at a resort in Spain over the Summer.
 The incident inspired Twitter to celebrate the fact that Rihanna finally had landed herself a man, after years of short flings with stars like Drake and Leonardo DiCaprio.

 Since then, the public has been scrambling to find out as much as they could about Jameel, who happens to be the heir of the family who owns the exclusive rights to sell Toyota cars in Saudi Arabia.
 Aside from his business life, Jameel has also been romantically linked to Naomi Campbell, who’s believed to not be happy with his burgeoning relationship with Rihanna.